When to plant Columbine in Apache County, AZ

-Apache County County sits in cold Zone 6b.
+Apache County sits in cold Zone 6b.
 Plant Columbine May 27–June 17 for the single annual harvest; the October 10 first frost closes the window.

-When to Plant Columbine in Apache County
+When to Plant Columbine in Apache County, AZ

 Wild Columbine (Aquilegia canadensis) is a graceful native perennial of eastern North America, producing distinctive nodding flowers with spurred red-and-yellow petals that are irresistible to hummingbirds and native bees in spring.
 Its blue-green, fernlike foliage remains attractive long after flowering.
 Garden hybrid columbines (A. x hybrida) extend the color palette to the full spectrum and are equally adaptable.
 Short-lived by perennial standards (3–4 years per plant), but prolific self-seeders that perpetuate themselves and even hybridize freely in the garden, creating ever-evolving color combinations.
 An ideal woodland edge and cottage garden plant.